-For the EarthRoamer, it all starts with a Ford F-550 Super Duty chassis powered by a 6.7L turbo diesel.
+For the EarthRoamer, it all starts with the Ford F-550 4×4 Super-Duty chassis powered by the 6.7L turbo diesel.
 This chassis, which comes in Ford’s premium Lariat interior trim package, offers a gross vehicle weight rating (GVWR) of 19,500 pounds.
-The EarthRoamer needs this hefty rating because everything in this 29-foot-long, luxury expedition rig is big and packed with first-rate cabinetry and components, including granite counter tops, a large wet bath, a massive 1,200 watt solar power system, four 158-pound AGM batteries, mammoth 41-inch tires, and a 90 gallon fresh water tank.
-It’s also equipped with a king-size bed, a 1,500-watt induction cooktop, an 8 cubic foot two-door compressor refrigerator, diesel heating systems, an auxiliary 50 gallon diesel tank, a Buckstop front bumper with a Warn winch, and an air ride suspension system that would make any gear-head drool.
+The EarthRoamer needs this hefty rating because everything in this 29-foot-long, luxury expedition rig is big and packed with first-rate cabinetry and components, including granite counter tops, a large wet bath, a massive 1,200 watt solar power system, four 158-pound AGM batteries, mammoth 41-inch tires, and a 90-gallon fresh water tank.
+It’s also equipped with a king-size bed, a 1,500-watt induction cooktop, an 8-cubic foot, two-door compressor refrigerator, diesel heating systems, an auxiliary 50 gallon diesel tank, a Buckstop front bumper with a Warn winch, and an air ride suspension system that would make any gear-head drool.

 “The whole vehicle is like the suspension system, in that no detail is left behind.
 That’s what really sets the vehicle apart,” explains Tyler Tatro, the president of EarthRoamer.
 “Everything is very well thought out from a functional standpoint so everything works well, the space works well.
 The other thing that sets us apart is that we mold our own composite body and we’re able to do radiuses and things you can’t do in a standard construction shell, so that we’re able to get an aesthetic and a fit and finish that I think is unlike anybody else.”